near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 **A brief aside on contracts and accounts**

-You may have noticed that the words `contract` and `account` are sometimes interchangeable in this context.
-This is because NEAR accounts can only hold zero or one contracts while contracts can be deployed to any number of accounts.
+You may have noticed that the words `contract` and `account` are sometimes interchangeable.
+This is because NEAR accounts can only hold zero or one contracts while a contract can be deployed to multiple accounts.

-In the previous sections, since we were still testing and simulating and had not deployed anything to the network, the words `contract` and `account` were basically the same.
+In the previous sections, since we were only testing and simulating and had not deployed anything to the network, the words `contract` and `account` were basically the same, although you may have already noticed this distinction if you took a close look at the `simulate.spec` file a moment ago.

-In the next section about integration tests we will deploy the contract to a specific account (ie. the "contract account") on the network (ie. TestNet) and start calling the contract methods from a **different** account (ie. our "user account").
-This is when the distinction between the words `contract` and `account` will become useful and important.
+In the next section about integration tests where we will be working with a live network, the distinction between **contract accounts** vs. **user accounts** will become useful and important.

-_You may also have just noticed this distinction in the Simulation section above._
+We will deploy the contract to a specific account (ie. the contract account) on the network (ie. TestNet) and call contract methods from a **different** account (ie. our user account).

 You can read more about [accounts on NEAR Protocol here](https://docs.nearprotocol.com/docs/concepts/account).